Employment ContractsServicing Boca Raton, Broward, Coral Springs, Fort Lauderdale, Hollywood, Miami-Dade, Palm Beach, and Pompano Beach, FL

 Whether it is for a key employee, short-term employment or an independent contractor, employment and consulting contracts play an important role in governing the relationship between your company and staff.
 In fact, these contracts can offer mutual benefits to the employer, as well as the employee.
 From defining compensation and identifying the rights to work, to outlining all confidentiality and non-compete rights, employment and consulting contracts are designed to detail the important terms of the employment relationship.

 In many cases, employment and consulting contracts act as a type of insurance for your business, shielding your assets, safeguarding any trade secrets or confidential company information, and protecting you from wrongful termination or other potential employment issues.
-When creating these documents, it is important to work with an established workplace law firm, like Adelson Law & Mediation.
+When creating these documents, it is important to work with an established workplace law firm, like HR Law PRO.
 We have the experience and resources to ensure that your contracts are thoroughly defined, clearly worded and in agreement with and enforceable by local, state and federal laws.